intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/devguide.md

 Please check with your admin or security department for security features and services available.
 We recommend building PPML applications based on the following conditions:

 1. If you have network and storage protection enabled, and you want to secure computation with SGX.
 Then you can directly migrate your application into SGX with BigDL PPML.
-Please jump to [Migrate existing applications with BigDL PPML]()
+Please jump to [Migrate existing applications with BigDL PPML](#1-migrate-existing-applications-with-bigdl-ppml).
 2. If you don't have any security features enabled, especially storage protection.
 Then you can use PPMLContext and recommended KMS.
-Please jump to [Enhance your applications with PPMLContext]()
+Please jump to [Enhance your applications with PPMLContext](#2-enhance-your-applications-with-ppmlcontext).

 ### 1. Migrate existing applications with BigDL PPML

+This working model doesn't require any code change.
+You can reuse existing code and applications.
+The only difference is that your cluster manager/admin needs to set up a new execution environment for PPML applications.

 ### 2. Enhance your applications with PPMLContext

-First you need to create a `PPMLContext`, which wraps `SparkSession` and provides methods to read encrypted data file into plain-text RDD/DataFrame and write DataFrame to encrypted data file.
+First, you need to create a `PPMLContext`, which wraps `SparkSession` and provides methods to read encrypted data file into plain-text RDD/DataFrame and write DataFrame to encrypted data file.
 Then you can read & write data through `PPMLContext`.

 If you are familiar with Spark, you may find that the usage of `PPMLContext` is very similar to Spark.